What we have achieved so far

 The video we put together to show Medi’s friends is at http://youtu.be/053ksMaf-cl

-Project Number 1 is to get water to Gey, Ethiopia.
-Gey Talt Primary School, the Mehal Meda Health Post and Mehal Meda Village all have no water.
-The community collects water from small springs, but these springs dry up a few months after the rainy season leaving the women and girls walking up to 12km through the night to fetch just 20 to 40 liters of water.
+Before this project the Gey Talt Primary School, the Mehal Meda Health Post and Mehal Meda Village all had no water and the community had to collect water from small springs which dried up after the rainy season leaving the women and girls walking up to 12km through the night to fetch just 20 to 40 liters of water.

-The Mehal community is approximately 3,255 households, so assuming 4-6 persons per household just short of 19,000 people will benefit.
+The Mehal community is approximately 3,255 households, so assuming 4-6 persons per household just short of 19,000 people have benefitted.

 What other benefits will the project bring?